 So what can you do to improve the health of your bed and limit the risk of infection?

-Firstly, wash bedding once a week at above 60°C and always use a laundry cleanser.
+Firstly, wash bedding once a week at above 60°C or if you want to reduce your energy costs, select a lower temperature but use a laundry cleanser.
 Remember bacteria grow best at body temperature, so a 30-40 degree wash won’t cut it without a laundry cleanser.
+You can buy this in all the large supermarkets and it allows you to kill the bacteria while washing your clothes and sheets at a lower temperature.
 Having a shower before bed can also help to prevent the build-up of bacteria on your sheets and keep the dirt down.
 If you don’t have to time to shower, make sure you at least wash your hands.
 Plus, if you have a pet that you allow on the bed, get a blanket for them to lie on and wash that at least once a week.

 It may sound like a lot of effort, but the reward of getting into a freshly made, bacteria free bed more than makes up for the five to ten minutes worth of effort it takes to strip and remake the bed.

 To receive regular health updates, why not follow us on Facebook or Twitter.

 You may also like to sign up to our free newsletter, The Best of Friends by clicking on this link.